theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 NCI Gadi - How to start an interactive job
 -----------------------------------------
-For a more in-depth understanding of the NCI Gadi, you can go through the intranet for more helpful information.
+For a more in-depth understanding of the NCI Gadi, you can refer to the intranet for additional helpful information.
 Different clusters use different tools to manage resources and schedule jobs.
-NCI Gadi uses OpenPBS to control access to compute nodes.
-The implementation of OpenPBS is custom so Googling may or may not provide useful answers.
+NCI Gadi uses PBS Pro to control access to compute nodes.
+The implementation of PBS Pro is custom, so Googling may or may not provide useful answers.

     man qsub